mofosyne/ttgo_tbeam_openscad_case/README.md

 * Add a grill on top of OLED screen to prevent screen damage
 * Add buttons as an option to help reduce enviromental ingress damage.
 * Make a version that is enviromentally sealed (no buttons perhaps) with rubber seals (But how to charge?)
+* Allow for various GPS antenna style and mounts

 # Building